hazelcast/hazelcast-openshift/README.md

 # Complete Example

-For the complete example of how to set up the OpenShift environment, use Hazelcast OpenShift together with Hazelcast Management Center, and use Hazelcast Client, please refer to [Hazelcast Code Samples](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/openshift).
+For the complete example, please refer to [Hazelcast Code Samples](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/openshift).
+It presents how to:
+ * Set up the OpenShift environment
+ * Start a Hazelcast cluster
+ * Start Hazelcast Management Center
+ * Use Hazelcast Client